bitcaster-io/bitcaster/docs/adm-guide/configuration/quickstart.md

 Last but not least, configure a [Message Template](message) for your [Notification](notification).
 After first save, you will be able to modify your template using an enhanced editor by clicking the *Edit* button

-Celery Beat process must be up and running in order for the <glossary:occurrence> to be processed.
+Celery Beat process must be up and running in order for the <glossary:Occurrence> to be processed.
-Hint: CELERY_TASK_ALWAYS_EAGER is not considered here since the <glossary:occurrence> processor is scheduled (apply_async() and Task.delay() are not used)
+Hint: CELERY_TASK_ALWAYS_EAGER is not considered here since the <glossary:Occurrence> processor is scheduled (apply_async() and Task.delay() are not used)
 Here an example of how to start it: $`celery -A bitcaster.config.celery worker -E -B --loglevel=DEBUG --concurrency=4`

 You may now want to try some APIs.
 See examples below.